Jesus is describing the meaning of the analogy or parable of the farmer and the seed.

-To this, sectarian teachers might say their faith just wasn't strong enough.
+To this, some suggest their faith just wasn't strong enough.
 How can you say this when some of them traveled from thousands of miles away?
 Certainly, their faith was strong enough to sacrifice money, time and difficulty in traveling all that way to be healed.
 Certainly, they had faith.

 But in most cases, they are not healed.
 In fact, there have only been a small handful of people who have had "miracle cures" from Lourdes - out of the millions of people over the past nearly two centuries that have gone there to be healed.
 Why?
 Doesn't God care about the others?

-The fault lies not with God - but with the teachings of sectarian institutions that are misleading people about the nature of the physical world and our position in it.
+The fault lies not with God - but with the teachings of those institutions that are misleading people about the nature of the physical world and our position in it.

-Anyway, these are some of the challenges that we face as we try to navigate our understanding of the Supreme Being.
-For some, these challenges are overwhelming, and any "seed" that gets "planted" in our heart about the Supreme Being will whither due to our lack of determination.
+These are some of the challenges that we face as we try to navigate our understanding of the Supreme Being.
+For some, these challenges are overwhelming, and any "seed" that gets "planted" in our hearts about the Supreme Being will whither due to our lack of determination.

 "Then there are those planted into good soil – they hear the Teachings and accept them and yield more crops – some thirtyfold, some sixty and some a hundred."Jesus is comparing a "crop" to helping others escape the grips of the physical world and return to the spiritual realm and the loving arms of our Best Friend God.

-The reason we have these physical bodies on in the first place is because we rejected this relationship.
+The reason we are born into the physical world and wear these physical bodies in the first place is that we rejected this relationship.
 We became self-centered and envious of the Supreme Being - and wanted to enjoy as He enjoys.
 So He gave us a physical body along with the illusory energy to help us forget Him and who we really are.
 After all, could we really try to enjoy ourselves without Him if we could see Him?
 No.